nutanix-japan/Consolidated_Storage_Bootcamp_Material/files_replication/files_replication.rst

 Lab Setup
 +++++++++++++++++++++++++++++++

-In this lab we will configure replication between of shares between two Files servers.
+In this lab we will configure replication between of shares between two Files servers on the same HPOC cluster.

 Since we are doing this lab on a single HPOC cluster, we will have a single AD domain.

 We will do the following:

-1. Create a PROD Files server *intials*-fs-prod
+1. Create a PROD Files server *intials*-fs-prod (1-VM Files Server)
+2. Create a DR Files server *intials*-fs-dr (1-VM Files Server)
-2. Create a SMB Files share in your PROD Files server and populate the share with sample files
+3. Create a SMB Files share in your PROD Files server and populate the share with sample files
-3. Create a DR Files server *intials*-fs-dr
 4. Configure Files Protection Policy in Prism Central and replicate
-5. Failover and reverse-replicate
+5. Failover, create new files in share and reverse-replicate
-6. Failback
+6. Failback and check contents